School Science Lessons

 Deoxypodophyllotoxin, C22H22O7, hernandion, silicicolin, anthricin, hernandin, lignan, possibly antitumour, antiinflammatory.

-It occurs in Juniperus sabina.
+It occurs in (Juniperus sabina).

-Proscillaridin A Proscillaridin A, C30H42O8, caradrin, scillarenin, (3-O-rhamnoside), cardiac glycoside, cytotoxic, anticancer, triggers cell death and blocks cell proliferation.
+Proscillaridin A, C30H42O8, caradrin, scillarenin, (3-O-rhamnoside), cardiac glycoside, cytotoxic, anticancer, triggers cell death and blocks cell proliferation.

 See diagram: Proscillaridin